 Is Your Business Name Causing More Harm Than Good?
 Here’s How You Can Know It’s Time To Rebrand Your Company.

-Symptom 1: The Guessing Game (Explaining what business you are really in.)
+Symptom 1: The Guessing Game (Explaining what business you’re really in)

 Of all the reasons to rebrand your company, this is the most urgent.
-Worse than having a name that leads nowhere is the name that leads in the wrong direction!
-Think of it this way, instead of starting off in neutral with a coined name, this type of name has customers going into reverse.
+Worse than having a name that leads nowhere is a name that leads in the wrong direction!
+Think of it this way, instead of starting off in neutral with a coined name, this type of name has customers going in reverse.
 You actually have to arrest them, correct the misperception, and then re-explain what it is that you really do!
-When I’ve visited my physical therapist for weekend warrior issues, she has shared that her company name confuses some of her clients.
+When I visited my physical therapist for weekend warrior issues, she shared that her company name confuses some of her clients.
 The Center for Perfect Balance leads many to think she has a yoga studio or a clinic for ear/balance disorders.

 Symptom 2: “We’re More Than… (fill in the blank)”